Above all else, guard your heart, for everything you do flows from it. (Proverbs 4:23 NIV)

 Nearly 3,000 years have passed since King Solomon wrote the Book of Proverbs, yet this timeless treasure of practical wisdom is still applicable today.
 Considered the wisest man who ever lived, King Solomon failed to take his own advice and fell into idolatry.
 Let us take a look at his life, for there is much we can learn.

 King Solomon was greater in wisdom and wealth than all the kings of the earth.
 (1 Kings 10:23).
 During his 40 year reign, Israel was the most powerful and prosperous nation in the region.
-Silver and gold were as plentiful as rocks on the roadside.
-His reputation as a man of great wisdom spread far and wide, and people came to hear him speak from all nations.
+His reputation as a man of great wisdom spread far and wide, and people came to hear him speak from other nations.
 (1 Kings 4:34).

-Most Bible experts agree that, near the end of his life, Solomon wrote the Book of Ecclesiastes, reflecting on his life.
+Most theologians agree that Solomon wrote the Book of Ecclesiastes and reflected on his life.
 Solomonís achievements and earthly pursuits left him unfulfilled.
 Here was a man who had everything Ė power, wealth, intellect, and fame Ė yet he declared it all meaningless.
 (Ecclesiastes 1:1-10).
-He discovered that life apart from God was empty and without purpose.
+He discovered that life without God was empty and without purpose.

-King Solomonís life reminds us that the problems associated with power, lust and greed in our modern world have existed for thousands of years.
+King Solomonís life reminds us that the problems associated with power, lust, and greed in our modern world have existed for thousands of years.
 He teaches us that life without God is meaningless and only in Him can we find true fulfillment.
-Above all, Solomon exhorts us to guard our hearts against anything that can cause us to stray or jeopardize our relationship with God.
+Solomon's life sends forth a message to guard our hearts and to keep God first in our lives.